 In this edition of the student loan plan, we take a look at Mindy’s federal student loan issues.
 The monthly bill is more than her family can afford.
-She doesn’t know how she is going to pay her daily expenses and put 1K towards her student loans.
+She doesn’t know how she is going to pay for daily expenses like food, rent, and utilities.
+The lenders want her to put $1,000 per month towards her student loans.
 If you want tips for dealing with your student loans, contact us.

 The Letter: Managing Marriage and Monthly Payments

 I would like to receive assistance on options for repaying my loans.
 When I took out the loans, I was filing married but separate.
 We did look at the cost of filing married versus separate, and my husband would owe 10K, so we figured it would be better to put that 10K towards the loans and file married.
 Now I file married filing jointly, and my loans are based upon my household income.
 Currently, a 67K loan would cost me an average of 1K a month in which I do not have daily living and expenses.
 I am seeking options on the best route to go.
 I feel like going to school was a waste of time and a financial burden as I still have not found a position in my field and graduated three years ago.
 Thank you in advance.

 The first step in any student loan planning is to double-check the information being provided.
 Mindy is clearly signing up for an income-driven repayment plan because her loan servicer needs tax records to verify her income.
 This is a smart move because the income-driven plans normally result in the lowest monthly payments, especially for those households facing a student loan hardship.